 You will (after several warnings) be give the option to “Fully clean the drive”.
 This option can take hours and hours to complete as the drive is completely erased.
 Microsoft does not guarantee that this drive erasure method meets any governmental or industry standard for complete data removal.
 However, if you’re going to sell or give away your computer, this method would be more than sufficient to prevent computer user from recovering any personal information from your computer.

 With either option to remove everything, Windows will be reinstalled, but you’ll need to set up the PC again (User accounts, personalization, etc.) If you choose to “Fully clean the drive” because you’re planning on giving away the computer or selling it, you can let the new owner set up accounts and personalize the computer.
 This is referred to as the OOBE phase, OOBE means “Out Of the Box Experience” – how clever!

 In any case, whether you choose to reset your PC and keep your personal files, etc. or remove everything keep the following in mind:

 * If the operating system files have been heavily corrupted or infected with malware, the reset process will probably not work.

 * If there is a serious problem with an update which is more than 28 days old, the reset may not be able to avoid reinstalling that problem.

-If your computer came with Windows 7 or Windows 8x and you upgraded to Windows 10, you will see the option to “Restore Factory Settings”.
-With this option, you’ll have the opportunity to revert back to your previous operating system; your computer will be exactly as it was the day it left he factory.
-This option will remove all of your programs and personal files.
+If your computer came with Windows 7 or Windows 8x and you upgraded to Windows 10, you may see the option to “Restore Factory Settings”.
+With this option, you’ll have the opportunity to revert back to your previous operating system; your computer will be exactly as it was the day it left the factory.
+This option will remove all of your programs AND all of your personal files.
 You will need to set-up your computer as if it were brand new.

 If your Windows 10 computer has a lot of errors or missing features – or just does not work like it should – you may find one of these Reset options useful.